mulesoft-anypoint/terraform-provider-anypoint/docs/resources/private_space.md

 - `enable_egress` (Boolean) Indicates whether egress is enabled for the private space.
 Default is false.
 - `enable_iam_role` (Boolean) Indicates whether IAM roles are enabled for the private space.
 Default is false.
 - `enable_network_isolation` (Boolean) Indicates whether network isolation is enabled for the private space.
 Default is true.
 - `environments_business_groups` (List of String) Business groups associated with the associated environments.
-Valid values are 'all' or business units uuids
+Valid values are 'all' or business units uuids.
+Default is 'all'
 - `environments_type` (String) The type of associated environments.
-Valid values are 'all', 'sandbox', 'production'
+Valid values are 'all', 'sandbox', 'production'.
+Default is 'sandbox'
 - `firewall_rules` (Block List) Firewall rules for the private space. (see [below for nested schema](#nestedblock--firewall_rules))
 - `network_internal_dns_servers` (List of String) List of DNS servers.
 Values should be valid IP addresses (v4 or v6)
 - `network_internal_dns_special_domains` (List of String) List of domains to be used for internal DNS resolution.